-- Convergence is only linear

 - x, f(x) are not in the same units (and potentially of different orders).
-For example, x could be a voltage and f(x) could be a circuit current.

-- (more on slides)
+For example, x could be a voltage and f(x) could be a circuit current. - (more on slides)

 Examples where this may be desirable include

 - Spice Gummal Poon transistor model.
 Lots of diodes, ... - Mosfet model (30 page spec, lots of parameters).